symfony/ux/src/Cropperjs/doc/index.rst

     $ composer require symfony/ux-cropperjs

-If you're using WebpackEncore, install your assets and restart Encore.
-This is not needed if you're using AssetMapper:
+If you're using WebpackEncore, install your assets and restart Encore (not needed if you're using AssetMapper):

 .. code-block:: terminal

-    # Don't forget to install the JavaScript dependencies as well and compile
     $ npm install --force
     $ npm run watch